 - Site expansion or re-location

-- No More Debt!
-Unlike a traditional loan, invoice factoring won’t add more debt to your balance sheet.
+- No Added Debt: Unlike a traditional loan, invoice factoring won’t add more debt to your balance sheet.
 Quite the opposite actually–factoring can help you get the extra cash you need in order to payoff old debts.
-There’s no added interest or money to pay back: it’s already your money…factoring just helps you get it in your bank account faster.
+There’s no added interest or money to pay back.
+It’s already your money, factoring just helps you get it in your bank account faster.

 - Staffing, HR